-When a building is built to a more stringent energy code, there is the long-term benefit of the ratepayer paying lower utility bills.
+When an existing building is updated to a more stringent energy code, there is the long-term benefit of the ratepayer paying lower utility bills.

-Regulated small businesses may incur training costs for building code continuing education courses with fees ranging from free to \$400.00 from ASHRAE.
-If the regulated small businesses desire use of the code book, a fee of \$144.00 will be required for the building code.
+Regulated small businesses may incur training costs for existing building code continuing education courses with fees ranging from free to \$400.00 from ASHRAE.
+If the regulated small businesses desire use of the code book, a fee of \$77.50 will be required for the rehabilitation code.
 The agency leaves it to the discretion of the regulated small businesses to choose how they obtain their training.